dongdongdoge/mpsdp/docs/shuffle_module.md

     DataPoint::new(vec![5.0, 6.0]),
 ];

-// Process different query types let queries = vec![
+// Process different query types (after shuffling, on the analyzer server) let queries = vec![
     Query::new(QueryType::Mean, vec!["feature1".to_string()]),
     Query::new(QueryType::Variance, vec!["feature1".to_string()]),